 In the event that a building, driveway, etc. is directly over a portion of the tank, the tank can be thoroughly pumped and then completely filled with an inert material, such as sand or gravel.
 The tank should be filled with a material that will only allow for a minimal amount of settling.
 This is up to the Cuyahoga County Board of Health’s discretion.

-Should anyone have any questions regarding septic systems and the abandonment procedures, please feel free to contact Mr. Bryan Lynch, BS at:
+Should anyone have any questions regarding septic systems and the abandonment procedures, please feel free to contact Ms. Megan Conklin, BS, RS, Program Manager at:

 Cuyahoga County Board of Health - Environmental Public Health Services